King George the Babe

 This is a half-truth: While the Babe certainly never played in regular-season or postseason Major League Baseball games against non-white players, he played against them in plenty of postseason exhibition games, on what were called "barnstorming tours."

-And don’t think that Satchel Paige, Smokey Joe Williams, Rube Foster and the rest didn’t try to kick their game up a notch when they pitched against him.
+And don't think that Satchel Paige, Smokey Joe Williams, Rube Foster and the rest of the great black pitchers of the day, and the fielders behind them, such as Oscar Charleston and Judy Johnson, didn't try to kick their game up a notch when they played against him.
 And you know what?
-It didn’t work: The surviving stats show that the black pitchers were no more able to stop the Babe from hitting than were the white pitchers.
+It didn't work: The surviving stats show that the black pitchers were no more able to stop the Babe from hitting than were the white pitchers.

 This is a man who, for 4 years, was as good a lefthanded pitcher as Randy Johnson; then, for 16 years, was as good a lefthanded contact hitter as Ted Williams and as good a lefthanded power hitter as Barry Bonds, and without steroids or any other post-1935 convenience.